Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1LocalVolumeSource
 ### Properties
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType is the filesystem type to mount.
 It applies only when the Path is a block device.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
-The default value is to auto-select a fileystem if unspecified.
+The default value is to auto-select a filesystem if unspecified.
-* **path**: string (Required): The full path to the volume on the node.
+* **path**: string (Required): path of the full path to the volume on the node.
 It can be either a directory or block device (disk, partition, ...).

 ## IoK8SApiCoreV1NamespaceCondition
 ### Properties